BenRamosG/git-learn/README.md

 # git-learn

-This repository is to learn about Github. ;) This is new
+This repository is to learn about Github. ;) This is new for us.